Deep insight into charge equilibration and the effects on producing neutron-rich isotopes around N = 126 in the multinucleon transfer reactions: Results and discussions

 The shell effects on the CE are also investigated in the reactions $^{78}$Kr + $^{208}$Pb and $^{129}$Xe + $^{198}$Pt within the DNS-sysu model at $E_{\textrm{c.m.}}=347$ and $\SI{470}{MeV}$, respectively.
-Note that the characteristic time extracted from the reaction $^{78}$Kr + $^{208}$Pb with shell corrections ($\SI{0.14}{zs}$) is greater than that without shell corrections ($\SI{0.09}{zs}$).
+Note that the characteristic time extracted from the reaction $^{78}$Kr + $^{208}$Pb with shell corrections ($\SI{0.31}{zs}$) is greater than that without shell corrections ($\SI{0.22}{zs}$).
 The delayed CE is because the nucleon transfer process would be inhibited due to the doubly magic $^{208}$Pt target.
-However, an enhancement of the shell effects in the equilibrium speed can be observed in the reaction $^{129}$Xe + $^{198}$Pt ($\tau_{\textrm{with-shell}} \sim \SI{0.04}{zs}$, $\tau_{\textrm{without-shell}} \sim \SI{0.1}{zs}$).
+However, an enhancement of the shell effects in the equilibrium speed can be observed in the reaction $^{129}$Xe + $^{198}$Pt ($\tau_{\textrm{with-shell}} \sim \SI{0.27}{zs}$, $\tau_{\textrm{without-shell}} \sim \SI{0.38}{zs}$).
 This enhancement can be attributed to the attraction of the proton shell closure $Z = 82$ for transferring protons from the $^{129}$Xe to $^{198}$Pt.
 In addition, the phenomenon that $^{129}$Xe is preferably driven to lost protons by the PES gradient can also be seen clearly in Fig. \ref{picture1}(d).
 As we can see, for each reaction, our calculations demonstrate that the shell effects could influence the neutron and proton flow strongly.
+In Fig. \ref{picture2}(c), we show the CE characteristic time $\tau$ as a function of the incident energy.
+Interestingly, $\tau$ gradually decreases with the increase of incident energy and reaches saturation for the incident energy higher than 405 MeV (1.4$V(r=R_{\textrm{cont}})$).
+The high incident energy enhances the energy dissipating into the internal of the system, which promotes the process of equilibration.
+However, the time scale of equilibrium shows a limit, which can be roughly estimated by dividing the size of a nucleus by the speed at which isospin waves or nucleons propagate.
+We should point out, the absence of the microscopic characteristics prevents the DNS model from getting further investigating the CE process from the viewpoint of quantal fluctuation, which might play an important role in the fast CE process.

-Due to the ``curvature" of the $\beta$-stability line, the heavy nuclei show capability of possessing more neutrons than the light ones, which could affect the nucleon flow in the collisions.
+Due to the ``curvature" of the $\beta$-stability line, the heavy nuclei show the capability of possessing more neutrons than the light ones, which could affect the nucleon flow in the collisions.
 The CE would be strongly affected by the mass asymmetry of the reaction partners.
 Therefore, to clarify the interesting phenomena shown in Fig. \ref{picture1}, one conjecture can be made that the initial mass asymmetry of combinations also plays a significant role during the isospin transfer process.